Physiotherapy Management of MRSA Pneumonia Sepsis in the ICU

 She graduated from Queen’s University, Kingston, ON and has given presentations on respiratory assessment and management both provincially and nationally since 1999.

-She is a member of the Cardiorespiratory Division of CPA and has ongoing involvement with national cardio-respiratory issues, including participation with the Specialization pilot project of CPA in 2010.
-She achieved the Clinical Specialist designation for Cardiorespiratory in 2012- 1 of the first 3 PTs in Canada to successfully complete the program for this area.
-Has been an invited participant to national Cardiorespiratory division strategic planning days and has participated in CPA congresses; this presentation was initially provided as a podium presentation at Congress 2018 in Montreal.
+She is a member of the Cardiorespiratory Division of the CPA and has ongoing involvement with national cardio-respiratory issues, including participation with the Specialization pilot project of CPA in 2010.
+She achieved the Clinical Specialist designation for Cardiorespiratory in 2012- 1 of the first 3 PTs in Canada to successfully complete the program in this area.
+She has been an invited participant to national Cardiorespiratory division strategic planning days and has participated in CPA congresses; this presentation was initially provided as a podium presentation at Congress 2018 in Montreal.